nantonel/ImageMethodReverb.jl/README.md

 A single channel MATLAB implementation of the RIM can be found in:
 [http://www.desena.org/sweep/](http://www.desena.org/sweep/)

-A less efficient MATLAB multi-channel version can be found here in the MATLAB folder with the similar code structure as in the Julia version.
+A multi-channel MATLAB version can be found [src/MATLAB folder](https://github.com/nantonel/RIM.jl/tree/master/src/MATLAB).

 ## References